YMCA in South Australia: General Secretaries and CEO's

 Mike Kelly.
 Driven by the board policy Kelly spent his time trying to win contracts for student accommodation which was an emerging area of service due to the growing numbers of overseas students in Adelaide.
-This chewed up significant funds which ultimately delivered no results and the money from the sale of Flinders Street property began to diminish.
+This chewed up significant funds which ultimately delivered no results and the money from the sale of the Flinders Street property began to diminish.
 Changing time saw the diminishing of the camping programme and Explorers and Adventurers.

 Peter Schwartz.
-A former footballer Schwartz did some very good work, won the Aquadome contract and set up Community Strengthening unit, after school care and negotiated access to HACC grant funding to expand YMCA social services.
+A former footballer, Schwartz did some very good work, won the Aquadome contract and set up a Community Strengthening unit, after-school care and negotiated access to Home and Community Care grant funding to expand YMCA social services.